bakjohn/NameMatchBot/README.md

 # NameMatchBot
-Bot for matching names against a database of names.
+Bot for matching names against a database of names using fuzzy matching techniques.
+The Bot's Lambda function uses a multiple step dialog strategy for eliciting the name from the user.
+First, it prompts for spoken name.
+If it cannot find an exact match then it attempts to use a Soundex code to match the name.
+If unsuccessful it then re-prompts the user to spell their name.
+The bot then uses a Levenshtein algorithm with a threshold of two letter mismatch to find matches.

 ## AWS Resources
 The following shows the resources created for Lex, Lambda, S3 and DynamoDB along with their relationships.